Tencent/xLua/Assets/XLua/Doc/XLua_Tutorial_EN.md

 ##### "Strong" conversion

-Lua is not typed, so it will has no "strong" conversion with strongly typed languages.
-However, it has something similar: tell xLua to call an object with the specified generated code.
+Lua is not a typed language, so it has no "strong" conversion with strongly typed languages.
+However, there's something similar: tell xLua to call an object with the specified generated code.
 Under what circumstances will it be used?
-The answer is that sometimes third-party libraries expose an interface or an abstract type.
+The answer is that, sometimes third-party libraries expose an interface or an abstract type.
 The implementation type is hidden, so we cannot generate code for the implementation type.
 This implementation type will be identified by xLua as the ungenerated code and accessed via reflection.
 Frequently calling it will affect performance significantly.
 We can add this interface or abstract type to the generated code, and then specify using the generated code to access objects:

     cast(calc, typeof(CS.Tutorial.Calc))